Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Capricorn is the earth element that appears during winter.
-Earth signs are known for their practicality, good-sense with money, and longevity.
-Earth signs work hard, they stick to tried and true ways, and they have long term vision.
+Earth signs are known for their practicality, good sense with money, and longevity.
+Earth signs work hard, stick to tried and true ways, and have a long-term vision.
 They're not about fancy tricks, showy displays, or abstract measures.
 They're about keeping things tidy, simple, smart, and elegant.

 A house out in the woods, up in the mountains, inside a cave, or out on some farmland already has some Capricorn vibes.
 It will be much harder to achieve this sign's vibes in a New York City apartment -- you're already surrounded by people, traffic, noises, and distractions.
 Capricorn is the opposite of this.
 They want to reduce things to a digestible form.